-The Bergen County, Edgewater family law attorneys at Herbert & Weiss are experienced, knowledgeable and aggressive alimony lawyers who fight for their client’s rights and interests in every aspect of a New Jersey divorce, including terms of any alimony payment which may be negotiated or litigated.
+The alimony lawyers in Bergen County from Herbert & Weiss, LLP are experienced, knowledgeable, and aggressive legal representatives who are prepared to fight for their client’s rights and interests in every aspect of their care, including terms of any alimony payment which may be negotiated or litigated.

 - Rehabilitative – Rehabilitative alimony is based on a plan where the recipient shows what steps will be taken and the time frame that will be needed to adjust to a new situation and get established financially.

 - Reimbursement – This type of alimony is appropriate where one of the spouses supported the other to get an advanced education or specialized job training, with the anticipation that it would lead to an enhanced earning capacity for the benefit of the family.

 The court also has the authority to award pendente lite alimony, which is temporary support during the divorce proceedings.
 This alimony can include requiring one spouse to pay a retainer for expert and legal services for the other spouse.
 The court can make one spouse pay for the legal fees of the other based on financial circumstances and good or bad faith of the part of either spouse.

 In any divorce or dissolution, the judge has the authority to order one spouse to pay an amount of financial support to the other spouse.
 Recent changes to alimony law instruct courts to consider evidence regarding 14 factors in the statute, considering these factors equally unless the judge issues a written opinion explaining why one factor held more importance than another in their decision.
 The judge does have some discretion in determining how these factors apply, making representation by a seasoned family law attorney of great importance in achieving your desired outcome.

 These are the factors that courts will consider:

 - The need and ability of the spouses to pay

 - The length of the marriage or civil union

 - The age of the spouses and their current physical and emotional health